apaige161/garden-plant-picker/README.md

   test "calculateProgress()"
   disable add button when a garden is full --inside "calculateProgress()"

-  button to reset the propossed garden
+  --done?-button to reset the propossed garden -test

-  wrap list of plants(to choose from) to the next column 2-4 columns
+  wrap list of plants(to choose from) to the next column 2-4 columns based on screen size

   build the math to see how much an optimal garden will produce based on the plants inside